ThreeCobblers/Paladin/question/isRotation.md

+###问题:
-Q:	Assume you have a method isSubstring which checks if one word is a substring of another.
-Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSubstring (i.e., “waterbottle” is a rotation of “erbottlewat”).
+Assume you have a method isSubstring which checks if one word is a substring of another.<br> Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSubstring<br> (i.e., “waterbottle” is a rotation of “erbottlewat”).

-A:
+###答案:

 ```
 	bool isRotation(const string &str1, const string &str2){